WWE News: Daniel Bryan Teases Return To The Ring

 - WWE News: Seth Rollins Says He Will Be Back For ‘WrestleMania’

-Just last year, The Inquisitr previously reported that Daniel Bryan said in an interview with TRhe Daily Progress that he believes that he will one day step into a ring to wrestle again.
-In that interview, Bryan said that all the “real concussion specialists” said that they believe he is fine.
+Just last year, the Inquisitr previously reported that Daniel Bryan said in an interview with the Daily Progress that he believes that he will one day step into a ring to wrestle again.
+In that interview, Bryan stated that all the “real concussion specialists” said they believe he is fine.

 The WWE actually released a statement after that interview.
 They said it was in the best interest of Daniel Bryan not to continue to work as an in-ring performer.
-That, once again, throws out the idea that the WWE won’t let him wrestle but Daniel wants to continue.
+That, once again, throws out the idea that the WWE won’t let him wrestle, but Daniel wants to continue.
 Whenever a person is injured in the WWE, the company can stall contracts while they are out.
 When Bryan returned as the general manager, it caused his contract to start to roll again.

 Daniel Bryan also said in an interview with Philly.com that he needs to think about his future as a husband and father before considering a return to the ring.
 However, even if he does return to the ring like he hinted at on Talking Smack, there is no chance it will be in a WWE ring.